exMachina316/mr_manipulator/README.md

 # mr_manipulator
-A mixed reality whiteboard and a robot manipulator copying movements
+A mixed reality whiteboard and a robot manipulator executing waypoints.